mehtaharsh16/daniel.feldroy.com/posts/2009-09-something-i-learned-at-djangocon.md

 *This was originally posted on blogger [here](https://pydanny.blogspot.com/2009/09/something-i-learned-at-djangocon.html)*.

-That is me in the blue shirt doing <a href="http://www.vimeo.com/6802099">Capoeira</a>!
+That is me in the blue shirt doing [Capoeira](https://www.vimeo.com/6802099)!
 The other videos aren't as good as this one.
-Of course, in general I look pretty sloppy - something I will have to fix!<br /><br />I found what might be a pretty good place in DC for doing Capoeira, the aptly named <a href="http://www.capoeiradc.com">Capoeira DC</a>.
-I'm really thinking of getting into this, at least on Saturday afternoons.<br /><br /><a href="http://djangoproject.com">Django</a> brought me to Capoeira.
+Of course, in general I look pretty sloppy - something I will have to fix!

+I found what might be a pretty good place in DC for doing Capoeira, the aptly named [Capoeira DC](https://www.capoeiradc.com).
+I'm really thinking of getting into this, at least on Saturday afternoons.

+[Django](https://djangoproject.com) brought me to Capoeira.
 Another reason for the world to use Django!